oscarotero/imagecow/README.md

 $GDimage = new Imagecow\Libs\Gd();
 ```

-You can alse use the static function Imagecow\Image::create() to returns an instance:
+Or you can also use the static function Imagecow\Image::create() to returns an instance:

 ```php
 use Imagecow\Image;